 Mr. Romeo B. De Guzman, Filipino, 69 years old, was elected Director of the Company in 2009.
-He is the Vice Chairman and Senior Strategic Adviser, and previously was Chief Operating Officer of the Company, bringing over 40 years of outstanding experience in the
+He is the Vice Chairman and Senior Strategic Adviser, and previously was Chief Operating Officer of the Company, bringing over 40 years of outstanding experience in the oil industry.

-Page 13 of 47 SEC Form IS-20 oil industry.
 Before joining the Company, he was with Pilipinas Shell Petroleum Corporation, where he was Vice President for External Affairs for Asia Pacific and a member of the Board of Directors up to December 2006.
 He was with the said company holding various management and executive positions.
 Prior to that, he worked at Getty Oil Philippines Inc. for 10 years.
 Mr. De Guzman is also the Chairman of the Board of Directors of Mirait Philippines, Inc. He holds a Marketing Management and MBA degrees from San Sebastian College - Manila.